 - Receipt of R20’s communications;

-- Invitations to R20 events; and the
+- Invitations to R20 events;

 - Opportunity to interact with colleagues from around the world to discuss low-carbon and climate-resilient policies, programs, and projects and share best practices and lessons learned.